skuzzle/jeve/README.md

     @Override
     public boolean workDone(EventProvider parent) {
         // this listener will be removed from the EventProvider it was
-        // registered at if this method returns true.
+        // called from if this method returns true.
         // The parent parameter exists to distinguish between different parents
         // if the listener has been registered with multiple EventProviders. return this.done;